Micah-Ribbens/Spline-Generation/README.md

 # Closing Thoughts
 As with any complicated project, this documentation is oversimplified because it is high level.
 The fine details will be documented in the API documentation.
 This is still a work in progress, so the documentation will be updated as the project progresses and I learn more through experimentation on the robot.
+Thanks to Eddie Ormseth for the help with both the conceptual level and the Java code that I could use as a template for Gaussian Elimination.
+Both of those helped immensely on this project!